-They also suffer much from skin disorders.
-Promiscuous intercourse of the sexes is common, and on certain festivals is even encouraged.
-At certain times the women are formally left to the young men who have no wives.
-Sometimes a black will go and entice away a woman: the husband will allow her to go with him, but she will have a severe beating on her return.
+As William Buckley shared with the author chronicling his biography, “Aborigines also suffer greatly from skin disorders.
+The promiscuous interaction between the sexes is a common aspect of their way of life, especially during certain festivals when such behaviors are even encouraged.
+There are specific times when women are formally left to the young men who have yet to take wives.
+Occasionally, a black fellow might entice away a woman; the husband may permit her to go with him, but upon her return, she faces a severe beating.”

 Some of the newspaper records of that time suggest Buckley acted as an intermediary between Batman’s party and the natives in signing the now infamous agreement between the two.
 But this contradicts other records which states Batman was helped by the aborigines he brought from NSW in making contact with Melbourne natives and so was the case with the treaty.
-But it is unlikely that Sydney natives could speak the language of Melbourne’s aborigines.
-“Reminiscences of john Pascoe Fawkner”, mentions Buckley’s role in assembling aborigines.
+The treaty was signed on 6 June 1835, whereas the first meeting between Buckley and Batman’s expedition team took place one month later in July 1835.

 The agreement was between Messrs.
-Batman, Gellibrand, Swanston and Simpson, on the one side and the natives on the other were represented by Jagajaga, Cooloolook, Bungaree, Yanyan, Mowstrip and Mommamalla.
+Batman, Gellibrand, Swanston and Simpson, on one side and the natives on the other were represented by Jagajaga, Cooloolook, Bungaree, Yanyan, Mowstrip and Mommamalla.
 The price was fixed at an annuity of two hundred a year in return for 750,000 acres of land.
 The group also handed out several blankets, mirrors, tomahawks, beads etc to the natives.
-Batman had put Buckley on a salary of 50 pounds a year and rations when he was appointed as an interpreter.

 In 1836 Captain William Lonsdale came to Melbourne as Chief Agent of Government, Police Magistrate and Commandant for the Port Phillip region.
 Buckley was given the position of Constable.
 Buckley couldn’t cope with the pressures of the job and he was always looked restless and dissatisfied.
 Buckley was considered as a man of low intelligence and he was found to be less useful in mediating with the blacks and not much information came out of Buckley which the authorities could use to their advantage.